mmaceira/llumdocs/docs/README_LlumDocs.md

 The objective is to have **a single tool** that concentrates the most common operations on text, documents and images, without having to set up multiple dispersed services.

-> **Current status:** translation, document summaries, keyword extraction, and both rewrite utilities (technical + plain language) are fully wired in the API and Gradio UI.
+> **Current status:** translation, document summaries, keyword extraction, image description, and both rewrite utilities (technical + plain language) are fully wired in the API and Gradio UI.
 The roadmap still lists the remaining features as upcoming.

 ---